Data Heterogeneity Differential Privacy: From Theory to Algorithm: Introduction

 The rest of the paper is organized as follows.
-First, we present some preliminaries in Section 2.
-Then, we propose our Data perturbation based Differentially Private ERM (DBDP-ERM) algorithm in detail in Section 3.
-In Section 4, we give `performance improving' DBDP-ERM by considering the contribution made by each data instance.
-In Section 5, we present the experimental results.
-We introduce some previous work related to our method, such as DP-SGD, in Section 6.
-Finally, we conclude the paper in Section 7.
+First, we introduce some related work in Section 2.
+Preliminaries are presented in Section 3.
+We analyze the excess risk bounds of traditional DP-SGD method and give sharper theoretical bounds in Section 4.
+The `Performance Improving' DP-SGD algorithm is given and analyzed in Section 5.
+In Section 6, we compare our proposed method with previous methods in detail.
+The experimental results are shown in 7.
+Finally, we conclude the paper in Section 8.